 |Filmora||$39.99 annually||Cheap video editing software||Not a dedicated GIF tool|

 The first thing you’ll notice is the variation in prices.
-Does that translate to different levels of quality.
-Well, we’ll have to drill down into each and find out.
+Does that translate to different levels of quality?
+Well, we’ll have to drill down into this list of Gif software and find out.
 Let’s go!

-First up, we have Graphitii which will set you back $47 for a lifetime license.
-This is a browser based platform.
+Next up, we have Graphitii, which will set you back $47 for a lifetime license.
+This is a browser-based platform.
 In terms of focus, it’s aimed mainly at making cinemagraphs, although it can create traditional GIFs too.

 I was particularly impressed by the ease of use here.
 Once you’ve imported a video, all you have to do to make a GIF is pick a frame, and then select the area you’d like to unfreeze.
 Then you can download the export file.
 The quality isn’t quite HD, the whole process only takes a couple of minutes.

-Flicktive is the first of our subscriptions based GIF tools.
-It starts at $25 per month, but for this you only get 20 exports.
+Flicktive is the first of our subscription-based GIF tools.
+It starts at $25 per month, but for this, you only get 20 exports.
 Since you need to upgrade to another plan to get more than this, it can quickly become fairly pricey.

-These price tiers aren’t without their charm though.
-The more you pay with this GIF maker, the great access you have a a pretty impressive library of assets.
-This include the likes of stock media and fonts, which can be great for creating professional looking visual content.
+These price tiers aren’t without their charm, though.
+The more you play with this GIF maker, the great access you have a pretty impressive library of assets.
+This includes stock media and fonts, which can be great for creating professional-looking visual content.